-Students applying for admission must provide official transcripts.
+- 1. Students applying for admission must provide official transcripts. - 2.
 Applicants who have completed a master's or higher degree from a regionally accredited university may be admitted unconditionally.
 (No graduate admission test scores are required.)
-Official transcripts from all universities attended must be submitted, to include an official transcript showing completion of a master's or higher degree.
-A bachelor's degree from a regionally accredited college or university is required.
-(Students with a baccalaureate degree from an unaccredited or otherwise accredited institution should see Unaccredited or Otherwise Accredited Student Admissions.)

-4. Applicants must have achieved at least a 2.5 GPA in all undergraduate work or at least a 3.0 GPA for the last 30 semester hours.

-5. A letter of recommendation is required with all applications for the MSM program.
+Official transcripts from all universities attended must be submitted, to include an official transcript showing completion of a master's or higher degree. - 3.
+A bachelor's degree from a regionally accredited college or university with an AACSB accredited business school is required.
+(Students with a baccalaureate degree from an unaccredited or otherwise accredited institution should see Unaccredited or Otherwise Accredited Student Admissions.) - 4.
+Applicants must have achieved at least a 2.5 GPA in all undergraduate work or at least a 3.0 GPA for the last 30 semester hours. - 5.
+A letter of recommendation is required with all applications for the MSM program.
 The individual's potential for success in the MSM program, his/her professional, managerial or administrative experience, as well as his/her written and oral communication skills must be addressed.

-Students not satisfying the minimum grade point average requirements for unconditional admission may be conditionally admitted to the program.
+Students not satisfying the minimum grade point average requirements for unconditional admission or applicants from non-AACSB accredited institutions may be conditionally admitted to the program.
 Conditionally admitted students must complete BUS 6600, MSM 6610, and MSM 6633 with a 3.0 or better average to be granted unconditional admission and continue in the program.
 After completion of these three courses, students not obtaining unconditional admission status will be dropped from the program for one calendar year, after which time the student must petition for readmission.
 A letter of recommendation is required with all readmission applications for the MSM program.
 The letter should address the individual's potential for success in the MSM program as well as his/her written and oral communication skills.